oktadev/okta-blog/_source/_posts/2021-07-28-toggle-feature-flags-csharp.md

 ## Targeting Users with Different Features in .NET Core

 Sometimes, our product managers want to be able to set different features for different user groups.
 In these cases, the feature flag value depends on certain properties of our logged-in users.
-For example, I'd like to turn on Okta’s Twitter feed only for users whose email addresses end with `@okta.com`.
-Let’s see how this will look in the code.
+For example, I'd like to turn on Okta's Twitter feed only for users whose email addresses end with `@okta.com`.
+Let's see how this will look in the code.

 First, we need access to the email address of each logged-in user.
 Since I'm using Okta authentication, I can access this via `HttpContext`.